onefoursix/docker-sdc-cdh-centos/resources/yarn-conf/readme-yarn-conf.txt

-place all the files from the Cloudera yarn-client-config in this directory
+place all the Cloudera yarn-client-config files in this directory